AJP-432/cs486-final-project/README.md

+# License to Drive: An RL Agent's First Parking Test
-# CS 486 Final Research Project: Comparing RL Algorithms for Autonomous Parking 🅿️🚗
+*CS 486 Final Research Project: Comparing RL Algorithms for Autonomous Parking 🅿️🚗*

 This project trains and evaluates three different Reinforcement Learning algorithms (A2C, PPO, DDPG) on the `parking-v0` environment from `highway-env`.